 Note: A person may be part of more than one group.
 Pick the ones that are most active and check the following information.
+For women, we are specifically interested in the mother's group managed by FCHV.

-Area Questions Group Definition/ Norms What is the purpose of this group?How many groups are there in the village?How many members are there per group?Who can become its members?
+Area Questions Group Definition/ Norms What is the purpose of this group?
+How many groups are there in the village?
+How many members are there per group?
+Who can become its members?
 Who can't?
 Group Meeting/ Norms When and where does the meeting happen?
 Who organises/conducts it?
 How many people are present in these meetings normally?
 How long is the meeting usually for?
 What happens in the meeting?
 Can you describe a typical meeting?
 Have you ever heard any message other than (the purpose of the group) in these meetings?
 Habits How often do you attend this group meeting (always/sometimes)?
 How easy or difficult for you to attend this meeting?
 Action Have you ever bought or changed anything you do after listening to a message in the group?
 If yes, what was that?